Double-Bee-24/4.Nest-js/README.md

 # Star Wars Universe

 Fullstack project for displaying data from the Star Wars universe in tables.
-It uses NestJS, TypeORM with PostgreSQL for the backend and React for the frontend.
-Currently under development.
+It uses NestJS, TypeORM with PostgreSQL for the backend and React for the UI.

 ## Prerequisites